-Ensure all mix designs and accompanying JMFs are traceable to a laboratory meeting the requirements of this special provision.
+Ensure all mixture designs and accompanying JMFs are traceable to a laboratory meeting the requirements of this special provision.

-Submit mix design and JMF on the MDOT Job Mix Formula (JMF) Concrete Field

-Communication form (MDOT Form Number 1976) or fabricator's standard JMF form; include accompanying documentation.
-List the source of materials, bulk density (unit weight) of coarse aggregate (rodding procedure or shoveling procedure), absorption of aggregates, relative density (specific gravity) of aggregates, aggregate correction factors, batch weights, and project specific or historical laboratory test data.
+Summarize the concrete mixture on the MDOT Job Mix Formula (JMF) Concrete Field Communication (Form 1976) or fabricator's standard JMF form and include accompanying documentation.
+List the sources for materials, bulk density (unit weight) of coarse aggregate (rodding procedure or shoveling procedure), absorption of aggregates, relative density (specific gravity) of aggregates, aggregate correction factors, batch weights, and project specific or historical laboratory test data.
 Include the recorded air content of fresh PCC using the same admixture and cementitious material sources to be used in the production of the PCC for the project.